 EligibilityEligible applicants fall into one of three categories, listed in order of priority for BNORC:

-- established, funded investigators with no previous work in obesity or nutrition-related areas who wish to apply their expertise to an obesity or nutrition-related problem,
+- Established, funded investigators with no previous work in nutrition or obesity-related areas who wish to apply their expertise to a nutrition or obesity-related problem.

-- established investigators in obesity or nutrition-related areas who wish to test the feasibility of a new or innovative idea that represents a significant departure from their funded research and which initiates a new collaboration with one or more other investigators active in obesity or nutrition-related research.
+- Established investigator in nutrition- or obesity-related areas who wishes to test the feasibility of a new or innovative idea that represents a significant departure from their funded research and which initiates a new collaboration with one or more other investigators active in nutrition- or obesity-related research.